kylinsoong/kylinsoong.github.io/_posts/2015-05-20-teiid-s-diagram.md

 stmt.executeQuery("SELECT * FROM Marketdata");
 ~~~

-The below sequence diagram shows how query sql `SELECT * FROM Marketdata` be send to Teiid Server
+the below sequence diagram shows how query sql `SELECT * FROM Marketdata` be sent to Teiid Server

 ![teiid-execute-query]({{ site.baseurl }}/assets/blog/teiid-execute-query.png)